gitops97123/OpenShift-v4.12.X/Installation Method/D. Installation Operators.md

 In this section, we will explain how to install an operator from the OperatorHub in the OpenShift web console.
 Installing an operator via the web console is the easiest way to add software and extend the power of your OpenShift cluster.

-**For our example, we will install the ElasticSearch operator RedHat provides**.
+For our example, we will install the ElasticSearch operator RedHat provides.

-Please note this operator is meant to be integrated with other Red Hat operators and services.
+*  **Please note this operator is meant to be integrated with other Red Hat operators and services.
 In our case, installing this operator is simply for demo purposes.
 Our demo only covers installing the operator.
-Each operator will have application-specific configurations that are outside of the scope of this article.
+Each operator will have application-specific configurations that are outside of the scope of this article.**

 **Step 1** - Select Operators on the left-hand menu from the web console and click on Operator Hub.
 Search for ElasticSearch and select the OpenShift ElasticSearch Operator